MAKING A HOME PLACE: The Real Reason Home Improvement Work Matters

 • Reading Time = 3 3/4 minutes

 Joe has always grown up in a house where we try to keep things organized, clean and in good repair.
 And like many kids, it was pretty well impossible for him to understand his boyhood situation until it changed.
 Even a fish doesn’t appreciate being wet until the lake dries up.
+That’s Joe below, in his younger days, contributing to the family economy.

-Four months of living in a dorm room with four other guys has a way of changing a young man’s outlook, and the occasional trip to houses off campus where light bulbs stay burned out for months and sheets hardly ever get washed had a positive effect on Joseph.
+Four months of living in a dorm room, with four other guys, has a way of changing a young man’s outlook, and the occasional trip to houses off campus where light bulbs stay burned out for months and sheets hardly ever get washed had a positive effect on Joseph.
 One of the best Christmas presents he brought home was an appreciation for how a clean, organized, fully functional home makes life better.
 And that reminded me how home improvements and homemaking are about more than just practicality.
 They’re actually about creating spaces where the heart can set roots and flourish happily.
 Ultimately, home improvement is about turning the shell of a house into what I call a “home place”.

 What’s a Home Place?